Curriculum Vitae

 "Sematech: Purpose and Performance" with Douglas A. Irwin, Proceedings of the National Academy of Sciences 93, November 1996, 12739-42.

-"The Importance of Federal Reserve Credibility: Evidence from the Taylor Model," in Evaluating Policy Regimes, R. Bryant, P. Hooper, and C. Mann ed.
-Washington, D.C.: Brookings Institution, 1993, 475-93.
+"The Importance of Federal Reserve Credibility: Evidence from the Taylor Model," in Evaluating Policy Regimes, Brookings Institution, 1993, 475-93.

 "Income Differences Across Countries", July 2006 (plenary talk at the Society for Economic Dynamics annual meeting in Vancouver, British Columbia).

-On "Stronger Protection or Technological Revolution: What is Behind the Recent Surge in Patenting?", Carnegie-Rochester Conference on Public Policy 48, June 1998, 305-309.
+On "Stronger Protection or Technological Revolution: What is Behind the Recent Surge in Patenting?” by Kortum and Lerner, Carnegie-Rochester Conference on Public Policy 48, June 1998, 305-309.

 "Human Capital Policy" with James J. Heckman, 1997.